Juanduino/S4_CurvePlanner/README.md

 This libery calculates and executes 4th order S-curve motion.

 4th order S-curve is divided into 15 time segments.
 It is only when a constant-jerk time exist, that the algorithm uses all 15 time-segments.
-When max jerk is not reached, only 7 segments is requires.
+When max jerk is not reached, only 7 time-segments is required.

 The S-curve is a smoother motion profile compared to the trapez, since acceleration and deceleration are curved.